History of Toddington services

 On the southbound side there would have been a self-service café on the ground floor, with a restaurant above it, and the bridge would have plugged in at a mezzanine level.
 The catering plan was criticised.

-On the northbound side, the transport café was above the maintenance workshop (it was next to it on the less-attractive northbound side).
+On the northbound side, the transport café was above the maintenance workshop (it was next to it on the less-attractive southbound side).
 The hill would have served as a picnic area for lorry drivers.
 A roof would have been attached to the bridge.

 Motorway Services Ltd 2

-Motorway Services Ltd this time made three proposals, both with an impressive catering plan.
+Motorway Services Ltd this time made three proposals, all with an impressive catering plan.
 Their layout was described as "very poor" and their highway design work "inaccurate".
 Their car parks were also too small.

 The toilets were on the ground floor, with stairs up to the terrace restaurant.
 Space was left for an additional storey to be added.